 - 4. Once all the keys are activated and installed onto the controller, you can assign the keys in the Configurator. - a.
-Open g!ConnectPro and select the system controller.
-The name displays in the System Name field.

-- b.
-Click Start Configurator.

-- c.
-Click the System tab.

-- d.
-Click Module Configuration from the System Tree and the App Configuration properties display on the right-hand side of the Configurator.
+In g!Tools, select the appropriate system from the MySystems list, and then enter a Password (if needed) and click the Configurator button at the bottom of the screen.
+The Configurator for the selected system opens. - b.
+Click the System tab. - c.
+Click Module Configuration from the System Tree to display the App Configuration properties in the right pane of the Configurator.

+d.
+Right-click the appropriate app under the Installed column and select a key from the pop-up menu.

 e.
-Right-click under the Installed column and select a key.

-f.
 Click Apply to add the key to that App.
 The Configurator will configure the Pro App functionality.